ropensci/roweb/tutorials/alm_tutorial.md

 ---
 title: alm tutorial
 layout: tutorial
-packge_version: 0.1.9
+packge_version: 0.3.1
 ---

+> Note: the vignette in the package wasn't updated, but this tutorial is updated and works with `v0.3.1`.

 ## What are article level metrics?

 Glad you asked.
 The canonical URL for this is perhaps [altmetrics.org](http://altmetrics.org/manifesto/).
 Basically it is a metric that measures something about an article.
 This is in stark contrast to journal level metrics, like the Journal Impact Factor.

 ## Are there other altmetrics data providers?

 Yes indeedy.

 + [ImpactStory](http://impactstory.it/)
 + [Altmetric.com](http://altmetric.com/)